Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Selecting the appropriate level of detail

-- Choosing the right model for the intended audience
+- Choosing the most suitable model for your audience

 - Translating business models into user requirements